Clawctl

 Step 3: Check Your Status

 Open your dashboard at clawctl.com/dashboard.
-You'll see:
+You'll see a status card at the top:

 Step 4: Add Your LLM API Key

-1. Open app.clawctl.com
+1. Open your dashboard

 Note: Keys are encrypted at rest and injected at runtime.
 They're never stored in plaintext.
+After saving, your agent redeploys automatically with the key injected.

 Step 5: Test Your Agent